argnaan/ANN_crazyflie/README.md

 # ANN_crazyflie
-Implementation of ANN trained for hovering task inside the ﬂight controller.
+Implementation of an Artificial Neural Network trained for hovering task inside the ﬂight controller of the [Crazyflie drone](https://www.bitcraze.io/products/crazyflie-2-1-plus).

-This project is the final project of the course *Cyber-Physical Systems Programming*.
+This project was developed as the final project of the course *Cyber-Physical Systems Programming*.

 ## Installation Requirements
 First, you need to install a toolchain and a compiler.
 To do so, follow the instructions in [Building and Flashing](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/building-and-flashing/build/).

-First of all clone our fork of the [crazyflie firmware](https://github.com/argnaan/crazyflie-firmware) repository
+Then clone our fork of the [crazyflie firmware](https://github.com/argnaan/crazyflie-firmware) repository
 ```bash
 $ git clone --recursive https://github.com/argnaan/crazyflie-firmware
 $ cd crazyflie-firmware